NikitaTishkov/ViewWidget/README.md

 # Youtube video info viewer

 ## Short description
-  This software is created for tracking on youtube video statistics such as: likes, dislikes and comments.
+  This software is created for tracking on Youtube video statistics such as: likes, dislikes and comments.
-The programm is under development, so now it can only show video statistics by id without aoutupdating
+The program is under development, so now it can only show video statistics by id without auto-updating

 ## Project vision
-  In future it will be connected by user google account and can track all chanel and video statistics in realtime
+  In future it will be connected by user Google account and can track all channel and video statistics in real-time
-## Instalation
+## Installation
   Firstly you need to have curl, json-c and gtk3 external libraries on your Linux machine

   #### Build & Run
-  For building go to root directory and type `make` via terminal Now youy can run "Viewer": `./vw`
+  For building go to root directory and type `make` via terminal Now you can run "Viewer": `./vw`

   #### Clean
   If you want to clear all unnecessary files, run `make clean`